 Prior to this offering, there was no public market for our securities.
 When a public market develops, future sales of substantial amounts of our securities in the public market could adversely affect market prices.
-Upon consummation of this offering, we will have 5,031,213 shares of common stock issued and outstanding, assuming a \$5.00 per unit public offering price.
+Upon consummation of this offering, we will have 5,092,278 shares of common stock issued and outstanding.

+Approximate Number of Shares Eligible for Future Sale 2,392,000

+Date

-Approximate Number of Shares Eligible for Future Sale 2,400,000 Date Upon consummation of this offering, freely tradeable shares of common stock sold in this offering.
-2,631,213 Upon consummation of this offering, freely tradeable shares subject to the lock-up agreements described above.
+Upon consummation of this offering, freely tradeable shares of common stock sold in this offering.

+Upon consummation of this offering, freely tradeable shares subject to the lock-up agreements described above.
 These shares include shares of common stock issued upon (i) conversion of the Bridge Notes and (ii) exchange of our outstanding shares of preferred stock.

 In addition, as of the date of this prospectus, we had outstanding options to purchase 247,393 shares of common stock.
-In connection with this offering, we will be issuing warrants to purchase 4,800,000 shares of common stock.
-In addition, we (i) will grant to our management, in connection with this offering, options to purchase 3,588,054 shares of common stock (of which 2,852,000 shares have been allocated as of the date hereof), (ii) have reserved 1,590,400 shares of common stock issuable upon exercise of warrants to be issued to the investors in the Bridge Financing, upon conversion of the Bridge Notes, (iii) have reserved an additional 795,200 shares of common stock issuable upon exercise of additional warrants issued in connection with the Bridge Financing, and (v) have reserved 788,010 shares of common stock issuable upon exercise in full of the over-allotment option by the underwriters.
-Many of the options and warrants which will be outstanding following this offering have exercise prices that are below, and in some cases significantly below, the mid-point of the price range for this offering.
-The average weighted exercise price of these outstanding options and warrants is \$4.12, which is significantly below the mid-point of the price range for this offering.
+In connection with this offering, we will be issuing warrants to purchase 4,784,000 shares of common stock.
+In addition, we (i) will issue options to purchase 3,650,268 shares of common stock, of which 2,812,000 shares have been granted as management options as of the date hereof and 40,000 will be granted as a charitable donation, (ii) have reserved 1,728,664 shares of common stock issuable upon exercise of warrants to be issued to the investors in the Bridge Financing, upon conversion of the Bridge Notes, (iii) have reserved an additional 864,332 shares of common stock issuable upon exercise of the Special Bridge Warrants, (iv) have reserved 788,010 shares of common stock issuable upon exercise of additional warrants issued in connection with the Bridge Financing, and (v) have agreed to issue up to an additional 1,076,400 shares of common stock issuable upon exercise in full of the over-allotment option by the underwriters.
+Many of the options and warrants which will be outstanding following this offering have exercise prices that are below, and in some cases significantly below, the price of the units sold in this offering.
+The average weighted exercise price of these outstanding options and warrants is \$3.89, which is significantly below the price of the units sold in this offering.
 Such securities, when exercised, will increase the number of issued and outstanding shares of common stock and could have an adverse effect on the market price for our securities.